theNewDynamic/oregonsadventurecoast.com/content/blog/what-are-your-favorite-restaurants-on-oregon-s-adventure-coast.md

 >
 > ### CHARLESTON, OREGON RESTAURANTS
 >
-> **MOST RECOMMENDED:** _Miller’s on the Cove, Fisherman’s Grotto_ and _The High Tide Cafe_ received plenty of praise from fans.
+> **MOST RECOMMENDED:** _Miller’s at the Cove, Fisherman’s Grotto_ and _The High Tide Cafe_ received plenty of praise from fans.
 “High Tide Cafe has awesome chowder and fish and chips” and “Definitely best clam chowder” are some of the comments that were shared.
 >
 > Other Charleston restaurant shoutouts included _The Portside Restaurant, The Cape Cafe,_ and _Davey Jones Locker_ “for some good fried snacks and tasty fresh sandwiches”.
 >